alishachang2/sylly/README.md

 This project combines automation, AI, and usability to make academic planning seamless for students.

 ---
+## Tech Stack
+Programming Languages
+1. Javascript
+2. Python
+3. HTML

+Framework and Libraries
+1. Flask

 ## How it Works

 1. **Upload Syllabi:** Students upload files (PDF, DOCX, or image) to the platform.
 2. **Text Extraction:** The system extracts text and metadata from uploaded files using Adobe PDF Services.
-3. **AI / NLP Parsing:** Extracted text is processed using AI/NLP tools (OpenAI API or spaCy + dateparser) to identify deadlines, exams, and events.
+3. **AI / NLP Parsing:** Extracted text is processed using AI/NLP tools (cohene) to identify deadlines, exams, and events.
 4. **Event Review:** Users can review parsed events before syncing.
 5. **Calendar Sync:** Events can be synced to Google Calendar via OAuth 2.0 integration.
 6. **Customization:** Users can set reminders, color-code events, and customize the interface.

+## Setup
+1. Create API key for AdobePDF and API key for Cohere (free version available for both)

+## Challenges and Solutions

+## Demo